All Special events are member privileges and require registration with the office.

 PLEASE READ this fully for crucial information about your ticket, location, parking and other important items regarding our High Holy Day Services.
 Advance Registration is required for security reasons.
 Call the TAO office at 954-888-1408 with any questions or concerns.

+You will receive a new NAME TAG at Kol Nidre and Yom Kippur Services.
 Security is a priority; your name tag is your ticket.

 If you forget your name tag, you must stop by the registration desk for a new name tag in order to join in the services.
 If you go to the restroom,